country profile

 Country profile

-Wide gaps between dimensions reveal structural weaknesses that slow coordinated progress.
+Uneven scores across dimensions show where readiness conditions are less aligned.
 High internet adoption enables broad participation in digital learning and innovation.
 Limited tertiary enrollment narrows future talent pipelines and innovation capacity.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

-Areas with room to grow: Infrastructure (64, 40th percentile) and School Access and Gender Parity (28, 39th percentile).
+Areas with room to grow: Infrastructure (54, 36th percentile), Governance (53, 66th percentile), GEFRI Composite (46, 42nd percentile) and School Access and Gender Parity (40, 44th percentile).
 These dimensions sit close to global norms and could accelerate quickly with targeted investment.

 Key insights

-• Scores range from Infrastructure (64.3) to Innovation (16.4), reflecting variation across dimensions.
+Scores range from Human Capital (64.0) to Innovation (21.1), reflecting variation across dimensions.

 Regional peers: East Asia & Pacific